 Due to this, you could run into trouble funding your business, especially if you are struggling to sustain your operations.
 Additionally, because it’s tough to establish business credit for debt financing, you could face challenges when trying to secure a business loan.
 This is also because many banks categorize such requests as personal loans, limiting how much you can borrow.

 And since you won’t be operating under a trade name, you will have far less market credibility.
-You can get around this by creating a DBA (Doing Business As) name.
-Just keep in mind that this will cost you additional and ongoing fees through the secretary of state or your state’s department of revenue.
+You can get around this by creating a DBA name.
+Just keep in mind that this will cost you additional and ongoing fees through the secretary of state or your state’s department of revenue (see Doing Business As).

 Limited Liability Corporation